Wendelien McNicoll Registered Member MBACP (Snr. Accred)

 Palliative Counselling or End of Life Care Counselling

 Group supervision session £120 for a group of 4.

 An emergency session of two hours £120.

-I do charge you for the room rental unless your cancellation is received 24 hours beforehand.
+I do charge for a missed session unless your cancellation is received with at least 12 hours notice.

 Payment can made by cash, bank transfer or cheque.